Annuities

 Essentially, this option relies on the belief that you will outlive the average life expectancy of your group.

-If you are in good health and anticipate surpassing the average, this can be a suitable choice.
-However, if you die earlier than the group’s average life expectancy, this may not be the best investment option unless you don’t need to leave money to your spouse or other beneficiaries.
+This can be a suitable choice if you are in good health and anticipate surpassing the average.
+However, suppose you die earlier than the group’s average life expectancy.
+In that case, this may not be the best investment option unless you don’t need to leave money to your spouse or other beneficiaries.

 This annuity option is similar to the Income for Life option, as payments are based on your group’s life expectancy and continue for as long as you live.
 The key difference is that if you pass away before the Guaranteed Period expires, your estate or beneficiaries will receive the remaining payments until that period ends.